potsky/laravel-localization-helpers/README.md

 To configure your fresh installed package, please create a configuration file by executing :

-For Laravel 4: `php artisan config:publish potsky/laravel-localization-helpers`
+- Laravel 4: `php artisan config:publish potsky/laravel-localization-helpers`

-For Laravel 5: `php artisan vendor:publish`
+- Laravel 5: `php artisan vendor:publish`

 Then you can modify the configuration in file `app/config/packages/potsky/laravel-localization-helpers/config.php` (Laravel 4) or `app/config/laravel-localization-helpers.php` (Laravel 5).